 Social Media APIs in 2026: Developer's Guide to Every Platform

 What every social media API actually costs, where the hard limits are, and which ones to skip in 2026.
-A builder's view of X, Instagram, LinkedIn, TikTok, YouTube, and Reddit.
+A builder's view of X, Instagram, Facebook, LinkedIn, TikTok, YouTube, Threads, Bluesky, Pinterest, and Reddit.

 I’ve been shipping on social media APIs for years now.
+(Here’s my background if you want context on where I’m coming from.)
 Every guide I read while building out Blotato treats them like a help-doc reference: here’s the endpoint, here’s the rate limit, good luck.
 Almost none of them tell you what these platforms actually cost to build on, where the cliff edges are, or which ones quietly shifted the rules in the last 12 months.

 This is the version I wish I’d had.
 A 2026 view of every major social media API, what each one lets you do, what it really costs at scale, and the gotchas that don’t make it into the docs.